Duration: 1 year full time or 2 years part time

 Teaching & assessment

-This course is assessed by the completion of a major research project (75% of the final mark) as well as other coursework assignments (25% of the final mark).
+This course is assessed by the completion of an extended research project in any research area (100% of the final mark).

 International & EU requirements